khoait/DCE.PCF/README.md

 The components included in this repository are fully documented with examples and usage guidelines.
 You can find the documentation in the wiki page of the repository.

-1. **PolyLookup**: Multi-select lookup supporting different type of many-to-many relationships.
+1. **[PolyLookup](https://github.com/khoait/DCE.PCF/wiki/PolyLookup)**: Multi-select lookup supporting different type of many-to-many relationships.

 ## ⚙️ Installation

-To use these components in your Power Apps project, you'll need to download the solution_managed.zip file from the Realeses page and import to your environment.
+To use these components in your Power Apps project, you'll need to download the solution_managed.zip file from the [Releases page](https://github.com/khoait/DCE.PCF/releases) and import to your environment.
 The solution contains all components in this repo.

 Once you've installed the solution, you can select the components in the form designer.